arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment2.md

 1. Click **Upload** in the command bar and browse to **[working directory]\Assets\videos** folder.
 Select a video and click Ok to start uploading the new video.

 	> **Speaking Point:**
-	> With the new Windows Azure Management Portal, I can simply click on Upload on the command bar and browse to a video file that I have on my local machine.
-And this is now going to upload the video directly from my dev machine up in terms of the Windows Azure Media Service account.
+	> With the new Microsoft Azure Management Portal, I can simply click on Upload on the command bar and browse to a video file that I have on my local machine.
+And this is now going to upload the video directly from my dev machine up in terms of the Microsoft Azure Media Service account.
 And once it's uploaded, then, I can go ahead and do various jobs on it.

 	![Upload video from portal](Images/upload-video-from-portal.png?raw=true "Upload Video from portal")